mhvue/mastermindGame/README.md

 With testing of this game, it was informed that Your Guesses can be hard to keep track of, specifically the guesses with positive feedback (meaning getting closer to answer).
 I added in font color of green so user can those stand out, to help them make the next guess.

-As I was playing the game, it was tough!
-So I added hints to help.
-I only added a couple of hints to keep game challenging.
+Playing this game was difficult!
+Even as the devoloper.
+Through a 3rd party play-test we decided that 2 hints was the best for the user experience.

-I added a Reset just in case a user no longer wanted to continue playing the current game and start a new one.
-It does show the answer to current game so the user isn't left in the unknown.
+I added a Reset Button just in case a user no longer wanted to continue playing the current game and start a new one.
+It does show the answer to reseted game so the user could see how close they were.

 ## How to Play: